govuk-one-login/authentication-api/ci/backup-vault-monitoring/README.md

 resources should be configured in a file at `<env>/tags.json`.

 The list of permitted environments is set up in the script.
 The script will automatically log in to the correct AWS account and then create or update the Cloudformation stack using the parameters and tags provided.
+Only integration and production have been setup as those are the environments that have backup enabled.

 If you have not done so already, your AWS profiles will need to be configured.